servo/project/governance/CHARTER.md

 ## 4. Compliance with Policies

 a.
-This Charter is subject to the Series Agreement for the Project and the Operating Agreement of LF Projects.
-Contributors will comply with the policies of LF Projects as may be adopted and amended by LF Projects, including, without limitation the policies listed at https://lfprojects.org/policies/.
+Contributors will comply with the policies of LF Europe as may be adopted and amended by LF Europe, including, without limitation the policies listed at https://lfprojects.org/policies/.

 b.
-The TSC may adopt a code of conduct ("CoC") for the Project, which is subject to approval by the Series Manager.
-In the event that a Project-specific CoC has not been approved, the LF Projects Code of Conduct listed at https://lfprojects.org/policies will apply for all Collaborators in the Project.
+The TSC may adopt a code of conduct ("CoC") for the Project, which is subject to approval by LF Europe.
+In the event that a Project-specific CoC has not been approved, the LF Europe Code of Conduct listed at https://lfprojects.org/policies will apply for all Collaborators in the Project.

 c.
-When amending or adopting any policy applicable to the Project, LF Projects will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Projects, any such amendment is effective upon publication on LF Project's web site.
+When amending or adopting any policy applicable to the Project, LF Europe will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Europe, any such amendment is effective upon publication on LF Europe's web site.

 d.
 All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
 Put another way, the Project community must not seek to exclude any participant based on any criteria, requirement, or reason other than those that are reasonable and applied on a non-discriminatory basis to all Collaborators in the Project community.

 e.
 The Project will operate in a transparent, open, collaborative, and ethical manner at all times.
 The output of all Project discussions, proposals, timelines, decisions, and status should be made open and easily visible to all.
-Any potential violations of this requirement should be reported immediately to the Series Manager.
+Any potential violations of this requirement should be reported immediately to LF Europe.

 ## 5. Community Assets

 a.
-LF Projects will hold title to all trade or service marks used by the Project ("Project Trademarks"), whether based on common law or registered rights.
-Project Trademarks will be transferred and assigned to LF Projects to hold on behalf of the Project.
-Any use of any Project Trademarks by Collaborators in the Project will be in accordance with the license from LF Projects and inure to the benefit of LF Projects.
+LF Europe will hold title to all trade or service marks used by the Project ("Project Trademarks"), whether based on common law or registered rights.
+Project Trademarks will be transferred and assigned to LF Europe to hold on behalf of the Project.
+Any use of any Project Trademarks by Collaborators in the Project will be in accordance with the license from LF Europe and inure to the benefit of LF Europe.

 b.
-The Project will, as permitted and in accordance with such license from LF Projects, develop and own all Project GitHub and social media accounts, and domain name registrations created by the Project community.
+The Project will, as permitted and in accordance with such license from LF Europe, develop and own all Project GitHub and social media accounts, and domain name registrations created by the Project community.

 c.
-Under no circumstances will LF Projects be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax-exempt status or purpose, as applicable, of the Joint Development Foundation or LF Projects, LLC.
+Under no circumstances will LF Europe be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax-exempt status or purpose, as applicable, of the Joint Development Foundation or LF Europe.

 ## 6. General Rules and Operations.

 a.
 The Project will:

-> i. engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LF Projects, LFP, Inc. and other partner organizations in the open source community; and
+> i. engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LF Europe and other partner organizations in the open source community; and
 >
 > ii. respect the rights of all trademark owners, including any branding and trademark usage guidelines.